How long does a compensation claim take to settle for personal injury?

 Accordingly, they will follow up on your behalf and, if necessary, instigate court proceedings if payment is not forthcoming.

-Personal injury compensation claim time for cases that go to Court?
+What about the personal injury compensation claim time for cases that go to Court?

 If your claim has gone to court and a judge has decided on the conditions of compensation, in which case they will state a specific date by which the money must be paid.
 This duration is usually 21 days, and further court proceedings can be initiated if the money is not received at this time.